dkoshkin/kubernetes-upgrader/README.md

     kind load docker-image ghcr.io/dkoshkin/kubernetes-upgrader:$(gojq -r '.version' dist/metadata.json)
     ```

+1. Otherwise, push the image to a registry accessible by the cluster:

+    ```sh
+    make docker-push IMG=ghcr.io/dkoshkin/kubernetes-upgrader:$(gojq -r '.version' dist/metadata.json)
+    ```

 1. Deploy the controller to the cluster with the image specified by `IMG`:

     ```sh
     make deploy IMG=ghcr.io/dkoshkin/kubernetes-upgrader:$(gojq -r '.version' dist/metadata.json)
     ```

-1. Deploy the samples:
+1. Deploy the Docker samples:

     ```sh
     kubectl apply -f config/samples/example-docker-static.yaml
     ```

+1. You should see Pods created for Jobs that will "build" and image and the Cluster will be upgraded to the newest v1.27.x Kubernetes version.

 ### Undeploy controller

-UnDeploy the controller from the cluster:
+Undeploy the controller from the cluster:

 ```sh
 make undeploy